kiawnna/scripts/ExtendElementInSubAccounts/readme.md

 ### Node
 For the best results, use the node version defined in `.nvmrc`.
 If you currently use nvm to manage node versions, cd into the project directory and run `nvm use`.

+### Install Packages
+To install dependencies, cd into the project directory and run `npm install`.

 ### Dotenv
 Requires a `.env` file in project root, copy the contents of `exampleEnv.txt` and paste them into your `.env` file.
 Fill out each of the fields before running the script.
 Please note, the org/user secret provided in the `.env` file should be the credentials of an organization admininstrator.
 The script will log an error and exit if any of the required values in `.env` are null or undefined.